ubuntu/ubuntu-project-docs/docs/reference/exception-gce-compute-image-packages-Updates.rst

 -  an image based on -proposed will be built for GCE and published to the ubuntu-os-cloud-devel project
--  the CPC team will write new automated tests to cover new testable functionality (if any) in the new package
 -  the automated testing that the CPC team normally runs against GCE images before they are published will be run against the -proposed image